 \section{Toy example for disentanglement loss}

-Although distance correlation is simple to compute, it is able to measure nonlinear dependencies between variables.
-With a simple toy example we show how distance correlation handles dependencies between subspaces compared to two linear dependency measures.
+Using a simple toy example, we showed that distance correlation can measure nonlinear dependencies between variables compared to two linear dependence measures.
 We sampled 1,000 points from two 2-dimensional subspaces $w_1 = [ w_{1,1}, w_{1,2} ] \in \mathbb{R}^2$ and $w_2 = [ w_{2,1}, w_{2,2} ] \in \mathbb{R}^2$ and created dependencies between them (Fig.\,\ref{fig:appendix-toy-example-moving-points}\,\textbf{a}, main diagonals in the pair plots).
 We defined an optimization problem, where points should be moved in order to minimize different dependence measures (Fig.\,\ref{fig:appendix-toy-example-moving-points}\,\textbf{b-d}).
 We optimized point coordinates with PyTorch \citep{paszke2019pytorch} and an Adam optimizer ($\beta_1 = 0.9, \beta_2 = 0.99,\epsilon=10^{-8}$) with a learning rate of 0.05 for 500 steps.
-When we optimizes for linear dependence measures like Gaussian mutual information (GMI) or collapsed Gaussian mutual information (C-GMI) the dependence measure only decreased for linear dependencies (Fig.\,\ref{fig:appendix-toy-example-moving-points}\,\textbf{b,c}, distance correlation values below points).
-GMI and C-GMI are two mutual information estimators that assume that the subspace vectors $w_1$ and $w_2$ follow a multivariate normal distribution.
-For a detailed background on GMI and C-GMI, see the next Sec.\,\ref{appendix:appendix_gmi}.
+When we optimized for the linear dependence measures Gaussian mutual information (GMI) and collapsed Gaussian mutual information (C-GMI), distance correlation as a nonlinear dependence measure only decreased for linear dependencies (Fig.\,\ref{fig:appendix-toy-example-moving-points}\,\textbf{b-c}, distance correlation values below points).
+GMI and C-GMI are two mutual information estimators that assume that the subspace vectors $w_1$ and $w_2$ follow a multivariate normal distribution (see \ref{appendix:appendix_gmi} for details).
 However, when we optimized for distance correlation, the dependence measure also dropped for nonlinear dependencies (Fig.\,\ref{fig:appendix-toy-example-moving-points}\,\textbf{d}, distance correlation values below points).